In Mobile County’s first ‘Aniah’s Law’ application, prosecutors seek no bail in murder case

 “It was contemplated and well-thought out by Judge Zogby,” he said.
 “And then the state filed, essentially, a second motion to deny bond today asking Judge Moore to second-guess and overrule his colleague in this case within 24 hours.”

+Scarbrough was preparing to make bond, but Moore late Thursday ordered him held without bail until a hearing on Dec.
+29. He also ordered the District Attorney’s Office to provide the defense with evidence it intends to present as well as any information that may be helpful to the defendant’s case.

-For now, Scarbrough remains locked up at Mobile County Metro Jail.
-He is scheduled to be arraigned on Jan.
+The defendant remains locked up at Mobile County Metro Jail.
+An arraignment is set for Jan.
 3.

 Mobile County Chief Assistant District Attorney Keith Blackwood declined to comment.
 It remains unclear what new evidence led police to arrest Scarbrough.